SagarMaheshwary/SagarMaheshwary/README.md

 * **Built and scaled a real-time AI telephony system** with Asterisk, RabbitMQ, OpenAI, and gRPC — handling hundreds of concurrent voice calls and millions of API requests.
 * **Architected and deployed a video streaming platform** using Microservices, Kubernetes, and gRPC — managed end-to-end infra and service communication.
 * **Integrated full observability stack** using Prometheus, Grafana, and Loki.
-* **Conducted load testing and bottleneck analysis** for RabbitMQ (200+ msg/sec peak), PostgreSQL, Redis, and audio processing services.
+* **Conducted load testing and bottleneck analysis** for APIs, RabbitMQ, PostgreSQL, and Redis.

 ---